colts70/The-Sematic-Stack/README.md

 **Every topic has exactly ONE authoritative HESS stack.**
 **All variants (plurals, aliases, translations, sub-domains) are MIRRORS and MUST NOT replace the root.**

 In HESS, pillars are implemented as domains.
 Registrars sell domains, and these domains are intentionally purchased to serve as semantic pillars.
 Pillar-domains are required, but they are non-authoritative and MUST link back to a single main website root domain of the same topic.
+Pillar-domains do not define the topic.
+They only bind to the topic.
+The root domain defines the topic.

 HESS is deterministic because it collapses meaning to **one domain-owned semantic root**.